rushpuppych/GitPirates_Setup/PHP/API_Doc.md

 # CodePirate.php #
-This is the Codewrapper for PHP Based Ship Controll Scripts.
-It is a very Basic class that works as a Array manager.
-It can Read the Input.json file and generates the output.json file.
-It has a few simple methots that are quite usefull to code your Ship Controll Script with PHP.
+This is the Codewrapper for PHP Based Ship Control Scripts.
+It is a very basic class that works as a Array manager.
+It can Read the "Input.json" file and generates the "output.json" file.
+It has a few simple methods that are quite useful to code your Ship Control Script with PHP.

-## Public Methoden ##
+## Public Methodes ##
 ### GetShip ###
 Get Ship is Returning a Ship Array